holmesrichards/gearseq/README.md

 ### Pot+CV 1 and 4

-For the four G.E.A.R. algorithms (not necessarily for any future added algorithms), pot+CV 1 always determines the period *P* and pot+CV 4 determines the rotational offset *O*.
+Pot+CV 1 always determines the period *P* and pot+CV 4 determines the offset *O*.

 ### Pot+CV 2

-For all but ADC, pot+CV 2 determines the number of triggers *N*.
+For all but the ADC algorithm, pot+CV 2 determines the number of triggers *T*.
 For ADC, it is the value to be digitized, *V*.

 ### Pot+CV 3